 In addition, thinking becomes more powerful, just like a wave that draws from the depth of the ocean is stronger than a small wave on the surface.
 Because thought is the basis of action, action becomes more effective.

-Over 350 research studies on the TM technique indicate its benefits to the mind, body and emotions, including increased happiness, greater intelligence and decreased stress.
+Over 350 studies published in peer-reviewed journals indicate the TM technique’s benefits to the mind, body and emotions, including increased happiness, greater intelligence and decreased stress.

 What is the normal state of human life?
 Looking at society, “normal” might be defined as feeling anxious and stressed out.